Causal Data Science for Business Analytics

 Target Audience

-• Students with a strong interest and motivation in acquiring the skills required for mastering the computational aspects of modern business analytics.
+• Students with a strong interest and motivation in acquiring the skills required for mastering the causal aspects of modern business analytics.

 Instructor(s)